melbahja/environ/README.md

 ## NOTE:

-Environ has no effect to the php runtime ini configuration, environ only takes env variables form ini file and load them
+Environ has no effect to the php runtime ini configuration, environ only takes env variables from ini file and load them

 ## Usage :